Overview

 • Behavioral factors: Engaging in stimulating activities close to bedtime, such as exercise, work, or screen time, can make it harder to fall asleep.

-Unspecified insomnia disorder is a complex condition, and the relationship between these risk factors and the disorder is not necessarily straightforward.
+Unspecified insomnia disorder is a complex condition, and the relationship between these risk factors and the symptoms is not necessarily straightforward.
 The presence of one or more risk factors does not guarantee that an individual will develop insomnia, and some people with these risk factors do not have sleep problems.

 Treatments